JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 Beven was a new kid in Junior High School.
 I didn’t really know him much past seeing him in class.
 He seemed normal-ish but had signs of being quirky.
 Like the basic way he carried and composed himself, stains on his clothes and—most notably—the odd, beat up briefcase he carried around with him at all times.

 While the rest of us had some of basic kid backpack—like a Jansport or an Eastpack or some generic olive drab Musette bag—this guy came to class with a beat-up, dark brown leather briefcase that looked like it was discarded on a pile of trash.
 It was beat to hell—and the frayed seams made you wonder if the leather was real or some kind fake crap—but he liked it and used it.
-Whenever he came to class he’d non-chalantly just place it on a desk, pop the clasps and open it up to reveal… A pile of papers and realted school supply crap.
+Whenever he came to class he’d nonchalantly just place it on a desk, pop the clasps and open it up to reveal… A pile of papers and related school supply crap.
 He also liked to use beat-up legal pads instead of regular notebooks but that’s another story entirely.

 Anyway, I barely knew Beven but one day me and a friend were talking about trading video games in class.
 I was really into getting some new stuff I read about in magazines, stuff like “Caverns of Mars” or “Defender” or other cool stuff, but I didn’t know where to get them from so I was asking around.